Outdoor International Artist Exhibition August 24 (Mon) – August 30 (Sun), 2026. 12:00 – 18:00 毎日

 Daniel Innes (Kamikawa) WEBSITE

-Daniel Innes is a multi-disciplinary artist living in Kamikawa Hyogo Japan.
+Daniel Innes is a multi-disciplinary artist born in Toronto Canada, he currently lives in Kamikawa Hyogo Japan.

-He is interested in books, commercial art techniques, making painting and creating works that have the possibility of an immersive physical experience.
+He uses commercial art techniques, often using recycled materials, to make painting and works that have the possibility of an immersive physical experience.

 - The day the sun went out (In hope).
 Enamel on salvaged door (glass and wood), 72″x 29″x 1.25, 2026.